On Scaling Properties for a Class of Two-Well Problems for Higher Order Homogeneous Linear Differential Operators: Introduction

 where $\chi \in BV(\Omega; \{A,B\})$ and

 In the following we will often omit the superscript $\A$ in the notation of the energy $E_\epsilon^\A$ and the set $\mathcal{D}_{F_\lambda}^{\A}$.
 We remark that the outlined setting easily generalizes to operators acting on fields $u:\R^d\to V$ with $V$ being a (real) vector space of dimension $n$.
-In particular, in what follows we will consider the cases $V=\S{m}$ and $V=\R^k\otimes\S{m}$ (see Section \ref{sec:Saint_venant}).
+In particular, in what follows we will consider the cases $V=\S{m}$ and $V=\R^k\otimes\S{m}$ (see \cref{sec:Saint_venant}).

-Within this setting, in the article \cite{RRT22}, as one of our main results, we proved that for \emph{first order}, constant coefficient differential operators, the lower $\epsilon^{\frac{2}{3}}$ scaling behaviour is generic, provided that the wells are chosen to be \emph{compatible} but not supercompatible.
+Within this setting, in the article \cite{RRT23}, as one of the main results, the first three authors proved that for \emph{first order}, constant coefficient differential operators, the lower $\epsilon^{\frac{2}{3}}$ scaling behaviour is generic, provided that the wells are chosen to be \emph{compatible} but not supercompatible.